-Cognitive Behavioral Therapy (CBT) is an effective treatment for seasonal affective disorder.
+Cognitive Behavioral Therapy (CBT) is an effective treatment for seasonal affective disorder (SAD).
 Take a positive step for your health and find a good therapist to work with.

-In my late 20’s I realized that I was stuck in a cycle of bad relationships and that it was my own fault.
-I also realized that I didn’t know how to change what I was doing.
-I needed help.
+In my late 20’s I realized that I was stuck in a cycle of bad relationships.
+I knew I was picking the wrong people to date.
+But, I didn’t know how to change it, and I needed help.

 Research on CBT for seasonal depression has found it to be an effective treatment for seasonal affective disorder.
 Cognitive Behavioral Therapy helps you become self-sufficient in managing your mood long-term.

 CBT teaches you to change the way you think about situations.
 Over time, changing your thinking can actually alter how your brain works.
 The science behind this is neuroplasticity.
 Thoughts create pathways in your brain.
 Thinking a certain type of thought again and again, like traveling over the same path, makes it easier to travel down the path.
 You could even create a new path.
 Over time, paths can become roads, and roads can become highways.
 We want positive thoughts to travel on highways in our brain.
 CBT can help make that happen.